“Blessed is He who comes in the name of the Lord!” Psalm 118:26

 The time had finally come.

 It was Passover week, and it was time for Jesus to enter Jerusalem to prepare for His crucifixion.
-Though He knew His death and resurrection were the reasons why He came to the Earth, Jesus wasn’t necessarily looking forward to it.
+Though He knew His death and resurrection were the reasons why He came to the Earth, He was not necessarily looking forward to it.
 Yet, here He was.

-As the fulfillment of prophecy in Zechariah 9:9, Jesus’ disciples had secured a white donkey for Him to ride into the city.
-They had thrown their clothes on the donkey, and now Jesus was riding into town.
+In fulfillment of the prophecy in Zechariah 9:9, Jesus’ disciples had secured a white donkey, and they had thrown their clothes onto its back.
+And now, Jesus was riding into town.

 The people gathered in “multitudes,” and they spread their clothes on the road as a symbol of honor to Jesus.
 They waved tree branches at Him and joyfully cried out, “Hosanna!
 Blessed is He who comes in the name of the Lord!”